 Effective simulations also link operating performance in a supply chain with economic performance so students see how to combine different supply chain entities to get both good performance and good economic results.
 Virtual economies in many video games combine performance with economic results, but they often work like simple calculators and don’t let players directly manipulate each entity (because that would not make for good entertainment).
 So many video game simulations are good for entertainment, but not so good for learning.

 An effective supply chain simulation for learning should be like a logical abacus.
 It should enable students to directly manipulate the different entities of the supply chains they design, and in doing so, enable a deep understanding of the operational and economic inter-relationships between these entities.
 When students are exposed to each supply chain entity, and see how different combinations of these entities produce different results, then they develop the same sense of visual patterns that people develop while doing mathematical calculations on an abacus.

-[ We are glad to provide a FREE EVALUATION ACCOUNT to instructors and supply chain professionals interested in exploring SCM Globe simulations — click here to request an account — Get Your Free 30-Day Trial Demo ]
+[ We are glad to provide free evaluation account to instructors, students and supply chain professionals interested in exploring SCM Globe simulations — click here to request an account — Get Your Free Trial Demo ]

 We need to go through the Praxis loop to take our skills to the next level.
 A virtual simulator allows us to stop, take time to reflect on our decisions and experiment with new combinations (which can rarely be done in the real world).
 People need to try out new skills and get immediate feedback on mistakes they make.
 And then try again, and again, until new skills become integrated into the way they think and act.